omelchert/IQOStudentProjectTemplate/Readme.md

 ## Further information

-You can find helpful hints of how to handle different aspects of your project work in the open access articles listed below.
+You can find helpful hints on how to handle different aspects of your project work in the open access articles listed below.

 * [Ten Simple Rules for Effective Computational Research](https://doi.org/10.1371/journal.pcbi.1003506)